 If you're struggling to secure a long-term or permanent position, internships and apprenticeships are great ways to gain that much-needed experience.
 They make it possible to earn a wage while acquiring first-hand knowledge of a job or organisation, are useful for building a network of contacts and can sometimes lead to permanent employment.

 An internship looks impressive on your CV and can make you stand out from the crowd.
-Some larger companies may offer a formal internship programme, so check the websites of organisations you're interested in to see what's available.
+Some larger companies may run formal internship programmes, so check the websites of organisations you're interested in to see what's available.
 You may need to apply speculatively to small and medium-sized enterprises (SMEs), as their opportunities are rarely advertised.

 Apprenticeships are a long-term agreement and can take from one to four years to complete.
 The majority of apprentices are guaranteed a job on completion of their programme.

-Volunteering positions are more easily secured than an internship and they're a sure-fire way to boost your employability, especially if you have no relevant experience.
+Typically more easy to secure than an internship, volunteering positions are a sure-fire way to boost your employability, especially if you have no relevant experience.
 Although unpaid, you'll profit from the skills and contacts you gain.

-Volunteering experience shows commitment, initiative and a strong work ethic - after all, you're working for free - which are all valuable, appealing traits to prospective employers.
+Volunteering experience shows commitment, initiative and a strong work ethic, which are all valuable, appealing traits to prospective employers.

-You'll also develop a range of sought-after, transferable skills, such as teamwork, confidence, time management, adaptability, communication and organisation.
+You'll also develop a range of sought-after, transferable skills, such as: